breast reduction scotland

 Breastfeeding

-The possibility of reduced ability to breastfeed, although some studies show women who have had breast reduction are just as likely to breastfeed as those who have not had breast reduction surgery.
+There is the possibility of reduced ability to breastfeed, although some studies show women who have had breast reduction are just as likely to breastfeed as those who have not.

 Asymmetry